EternityForest/KaithemAutomation/help.md

 By default, if an event is late it will be run as soon as possible, but if more than one event is missed it will not run multiple times to make up.
-If the string "exact &ltnumber\>" appears, then events more than number seconds late will just be skipped(Events after run as usual).
+If the string "exact &ltnumber&gt;" appears, then events more than number seconds late will just be skipped(Events after run as usual).

 Examples: "!time every minute exact 2.5", "Every day at 8:30pm".